-A perfect holiday gift that goes together in 10 minutes, tastes delicious, and lets you personalize to your heart’s content!!
-Of course it is vegan AND Paleo too!
+A perfect holiday gift that goes together in 10 minutes, these chocolate nut clusters taste delicious, and let you personalize to your heart’s content!!
+Of course it they are vegan AND paleo too!
 These salted chocolate clusters are a real treat!

 This recipe is SO darn easy…even my kids can make these all by themselves!